cvjena/artos/README.md

 ARTOS is released under the GNU General Public License (version 3).
 You should have received a copy of the license text along with ARTOS.

+This work was originally inspired by the [raptor project][4] and the following paper:
+Daniel Göhring, Judy Hoffman, Erik Rodner, Kate Saenko and Trevor Darrell.
+Interactive Adaptation of Real-Time Object Detectors.
+International Conference on Robotics and Automation (ICRA).
+2014

 The icons used in the PyARTOS GUI were created by different authors listed below.
 None of them is connected to ARTOS or the University of Jena in any way.